Roblox/creator-docs/content/en-us/luau/type-checking.md

 }
 ```

-However, you may want `Value` to be a type based on the incoming value, this can be done with generics.
-Generic types use the following basic shape:
+However, you might want the type for `Value` to be based on the incoming value, which is where generics come in:

 ```lua
 type GenericType<T> = T
 ```

 The `<T>` denotes a type that can be set to anything.
 The best way to visualize this is as a substitution type.

 ```lua
 type List<T> = {T}